MdgSpace-Soc-D-2024/Examino/README.md

  <br>
  Backend: Django Rest Framework

-Features:
+Features: <br>
-  It serves all three types of users: Institute Administrator, Teachers and Students.
+  It serves all three types of users: Institute Administrator, Teachers and Students.<br>
-  Uses password hashing and tokenization to safegaurd user data.
+  Uses password hashing and tokenization to safegaurd user data.<br>
-  Can randomly generate password and automatically send a mail to the teacher/student when added by the admin.
+  Can randomly generate password and automatically send a mail to the teacher/student when added by the admin.<br>
-  Can schedule exam papers (MCQ based for now).
+  Can schedule exam papers (MCQ based for now).<br>
-  Can automatically check the papers and showcase results.
+  Can automatically check the papers and showcase results.<br>
   The result analysis is made using Chartjs and even has a leaderboard to promote compitition.